Mission & Outreach

 Foodbank provides three days’ nutritionally balanced emergency food and support to local people who are referred to them in crisis.

 They say ’We don’t think anyone in our community should have to face going hungry.
 That’s why the Exeter Foodbank provides three days’ nutritionally balanced emergency food and support to local people who are referred to us in crisis.’
-Foodbank continues to use our premises to serve clients 11-2.30 each weekday
+Foodbank continues to use our premises to serve clients 11:30am -2.30pm Monday to Friday.

 To find out more about Foodbank in Exeter click here